Features in Detail

 Notifications

 Push and email notifications report due inspections, deadlines and directives.
 This ensures the keyholder's requirements are not missed.
-Delivery also works through the native apps.
+Delivery runs as web push in the installed PWA; on iPhone and iPad this requires the site to be on the home screen.

 Passkey Login